Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

-We emphasize that our network design choices are guided by the principles of accuracy and diversity.
-In this context, we present an approach aimed at learning the base models that are most appropriate for forecasting a specific time series.
-We frame the resulting learning problem as a multi-label classification problem, where the individual forecasting methods are encoded as classes and the most accurate and diverse methods become the target classes for each time series.
+To learn the most appropriate base forecasters for a specific time series, we adopt a multi-label classification approach, where the individual forecasting methods are encoded as classes and the most accurate and diverse methods become the target classes for each time series.
 To generate training labels for the classification task we adapt the Quadratic Programming (QP) feature selection method proposed by \cite{rodriguez2010quadratic}.
-Given a set of $M$ forecasting methods, our goal is to select a subset of them in order to maximize the combination's performance while satisfying two key requirements: accuracy and diversity among the methods.
+Given a set of $M$ forecasting methods, our goal is to assign higher importance to methods satisfying two key requirements: accuracy and diversity among the methods.
 The resulting optimization problem for the $i$-th time series can be expressed as: